 In this course, students will examine deviations from the typical course of human development, as well as their causes and effects, both in physical and emotional functioning.
 Additionally, they will analyze how functional diversity manifests, as well as its impact on the family, academic, and occupational levels.
-Furthermore, they will evaluate existing laws and programs, along with organizations created to protect and the experiencing integrate population developmental divergence and functional diversity.
+Furthermore, they will evaluate existing laws and programs, along with organizations created to protect and integrate the population experiencing developmental divergence and functional diversity.
 (Pre-requisites: PSYC 3520)